ZyLen888/Study-Plan-Generator/README.md

 ## 🧠 Thought
 I always wondered about how would someone start to learn about a topic of their interest?
 What is their plan?
+Can I grasp an overview or an idea about a topic within 7 days?
+With this mindset, I embark on the journey of building a tool for this goal: Generate a study plan to help people learn ANYTHING in a week!

 ## 💪 Action
-Leveraging the powerful OpenAI, it will be easier than ever to create a comprehensive study plan based on a topic of interest!
+Leveraging the powerful OpenAI, creating a comprehensive study plan based on a topic of interest will be easier than ever!

 ## 🛠  Technologies
-The front-end is built with React, and the back-end is built with Node.js and Express.
+The front end is built with React, and the back end is built with Node.js and Express.

 ## ⭐️  Results